Maktel/maktel.github.io/_posts/2016-04-03-fixing-slow-paintevent.md

 # [](#intro)Problem statement

 I have been tinkering with my Qt drawing application, adding sliders to control zoom level.
 After fighting with slots and signals, I have managed to finally make the slider work.
-Everything worked, except... sometimes app felt unresponsive and slow -- but only when high level of zoom was set.
+Everything was fine, except... sometimes app felt unresponsive and slow -- but only when high level of zoom was set.
 Testing revealed `paintEvent()` function, which in turn calls `image.scaled()`, was to blame.

 # [](#details)Details

-My class responsible for creating window is called with 2 parameters: `const int width` and `const int height`.
-They don't change through life of the application and are used to set size of the window, as well as an image, which is used by all drawing functions as a canvas (I will use both words interchangeably).
+Constructor of main class responsible for creating a window takes 2 parameters: `const int width` and `const int height`.
+They don't change through life of the application and are used to set size of the window, as well as an image, which is used by all drawing functions as a canvas (I will use both "canvas" and "image" interchangeably).
 Since these parameters are constant, I had to find a way of zooming in the image to see drawing in greater details.
-Third constant was introduced, `double scale`; `paintEvent()` and `mousePressEvent()` make use of it -- the former to scale canvas down and the latter to correctly register mouse presses on a scaled image.
+So third parameter was introduced, `double scale`; `paintEvent()` and `mousePressEvent()` make use of it -- the former to scale canvas down and the latter to correctly register mouse presses on a scaled image.

 Let's take a look at `paintEvent()`: